mstksg/advent-of-code-2017/reflections.md

 Again, it's not super complicated, it's just that there are so many steps described in the puzzle!

+We can parse our input using `map (fromIntegral . ord) :: String -> [Word8]`, taking care to also strip any leading and trailing whitespace first.

 ### Day 10 Benchmarks

 *Note:* Benchmarks measured with *storable* vectors.